probprog-conference/probprog-conference.github.io/program/index.md

 - **Conference Location**: Online
 - **Submission Deadline**: Thu May 6 2021 AOE

-The second *International Conference on Probabilistic Programming (PROBPROG)* will be held online on Thursday October 22, Friday October 23, and Saturday October 24.
+The third *International Conference on Probabilistic Programming (PROBPROG)* will be held online on Wednesday October 20, Thursday October 21, and Friday October 22.

 # Program